aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 # A Very Brief Introduction to Julia

 Julia is a young language aimed at technical computing.
-It was released at version 0.1 in the Spring of 2012; as of the summer of 2014, it has reached version 0.3.
+It was released at version 0.1 in the Spring of 2012; as of the start of 2015, it has reached version 0.3.
 In general, Julia looks a lot like Python, but with some optional type annotations and without any object-oriented stuff.
 The feature that most programmers will find novel in Julia is multiple dispatch, which has a pervasive impact on both API design and on other design choices in the language.

 Here is a snippet of Julia code: